 GRADING SYSTEM

 Grade Grade Points Grade Scale Definition

-А 4.0 90-100% Excellent
+A 4.0 90-100% Excellent

 В 3.0 80-89% Good

 С 2.0 70-79% Average

 D 1.0 60-69% Below Average

 F 0.0 59% and below Fail

 GRADE GRADE APPLICATION CHART

-Grade Definition Included in Credits Earned Included in Credits Attempted Included in Cumulative GPA Calculation Quality Points Per Credit Hour
+Grade Definition Included in Credits Earned Included Cumulative Calculation inQuality Points Per GPACredit Hour

-А Excellent Yes Yes Yes 4.0
+A Excellent Yes Yes Yes 4.0

 В Good Yes Yes Yes 3.0

 С Average Yes Yes Yes 2.0

 D Below Average Yes Yes Yes 1.0

 F Failing Yes Yes Yes 0.0

 Incomplete No No No 0.0

 AW Administrative Withdrawal No No No 0.0

 W Withdrawal No No No 0.0

 Т Transfer Yes Yes No N/A

 R Repeat No No No N/A

 CE Cancel No No No N/A

-[&]quot;W" Official Withdrawal is when a student completes a Course/Program Withdrawal Form.
+"W" Official Withdrawal is when a student completes a Course/Program Withdrawal Form.

-[&]quot;AW" (Administrative Withdrawal) is given when a course is discontinued by decision of the GTC's Director of Academic Affairs and Student Services or the adviser to administratively withdraw the student from the course because of attendance or financial issues and/or missing the final exam.
+"AW" (Administrative Withdrawal) is given when a course is discontinued by decision of the GTC's Director of Academic Affairs and Student Services or the adviser to administratively withdraw the student from the course because of attendance or financial issues and/or missing the final exam.

-[&]quot;I" (Incomplete) is issued if part of the course work remained incomplete at the time the grades were due.
+"I" (Incomplete) is issued if part of the course work remained incomplete at the time the grades were due.
 An "I" grade must be completed within the first week from the start of the following term (unless a different timeframe has been agreed upon) otherwise it will automatically turn into an "F" grade.